Fire Mountain Gems and Beads' Jewelry-Making Contest 2010 featuring Crystal

 What materials do you most enjoy working with?

 I adore working with the products of the sea.
 Whether it is Paua Abalone or shark's teeth, I find myself fascinated by all the wonderful things that come from the sea.
 I never had such an appreciation for how beautiful all these things can be until I began a new venture into lutherie where inlay of shell is common.
 From there, I have taken off.
 But it doesn't stop there.
 As a child, I could definitely have been classified as a "rock hound".
 I even belonged to a rock club.
 I have always been appreciative of the products of the earth and get great joy out of working with the beautiful things that come from there.
 Whilst there is great joy to be had in working with blue sapphires, I find the beautiful plays of color and light of Lapis Lazuli far more enticing.
-Diamonds are a precious thing indeed, but I take great joy in seeing the beautiful things I can make with Swarovski crystals and with ice cracked and clear/colored quartz.
+Diamonds are a precious thing indeed, but I take great joy in seeing the beautiful things I can make with crystals and with ice cracked and clear/colored quartz.
 I love the beauty of a perfect ruby but I get even greater inspiration from a red fossil stone, a peyote piece made from Czech seed beads in one of their glorious reds.
 My next favorite endeavor is going to be to see if I can make successful pieces from a batch of silk flowers I have made solid and glossy by binding them in nitrocellulose and in using some of my stash of hand blown stained glass cut and ground into cabochon shapes to be bezeled into seed beads.
 As I usually do, my first attempts in these areas will find their inspirational starting point in the Victorian pieces I've seen and loved.
 Finally, I love the look of true pavé.
-While I don't have the materials and skills to do traditional pave work, I look forward to taking my stock of settings, plating them in my own shop in 24 karat gold and making bib necklaces with chaton and Swarovski flat back rhinestones.
-I also have a supply of antique Swarovski Rhinestones which have never been opened before that I am using in my work now.
-My first entry into a contest contains all the Swarovski needed for the Swarovski contest but I didn't restrict myself to modern Swarovski work.
+While I don't have the materials and skills to do traditional pave work, I look forward to taking my stock of settings, plating them in my own shop in 24 karat gold and making bib necklaces with chaton and crystal flat back rhinestones.
+I also have a supply of antique crystal rhinestones which have never been opened before that I am using in my work now.
+My first entry into a contest contains all the crystal needed for the crystal contest but I didn't restrict myself to modern crystal work.
 I included Navettes that they made decades ago.

 What is the name of the piece you submitted with your success story?